-Turf species were not well represented as most of the margins were covered with emergent species.
-A diverse range of native species (9 spp.) dominated the submerged vegetation extending from the margin of emergent plants to a maximum depth of 5.3 m.
 Chara fibrosa was the dominant species, with C. australis, Nitella leonhardii and N. pseudoflabellata locally dominant, and the tall-growing native Potamogeton cheesemanii was common.
 The invasive exotic Utricularia gibba covered native species to about 4 m depth.
-The nationally endangered Utricularia australis was found on 4 of the 5 profiles, scattered throughout other vegetation to 4.6 m depth limit in 2006, but was not found in 2009.
+In 2006 the nationally endangered Utricularia australis was found on 4 of the 5 profiles, scattered throughout other vegetation to 4.6 m depth limit, but was not found in 2009 or 2013.